Pfizer Launches 'An Accord for a Healthier World' to Improve Health Equity for 1.2 Billion People Living in 45 Lower-Income Countries

 "It is the time to close the health equity gap," said His Excellency Yoweri Museveni, President of Uganda.
 "Uganda is proud to join the Accord, and we are committed to working with Pfizer and all Accord partners to find new ways to address access challenges."

-Further details about An Accord for a Healthier World are available at Pfizer.com%2FAccord.
+Further details about An Accord for a Healthier World are available at Pfizer.com/Accord.

 About Pfizer: Breakthroughs That Change Patients' Lives